CIES is governed by a Board of Directors and is supported by a wide network of friends, associates, and volunteers.

 Mr. Barj S. Dhahan, Executive Director

 Barj (Barjinder) S. Dhahan is a graduate from the University of British Columbia and founder of the Sandhurst Group of Companies.
 He has a long record of connecting people and ideas to support inclusive prosperity through education and health care.
 He has been the driving force behind numerous national and international health, community development and education projects.
-Dhahan is a founding collaborator, Board member and Chairperson for IC-IMPACTS Ltd. (the India-Canada Centre for Innovative Multidisciplinary Partnerships to Accelerate Community Transformation and Sustainability, University of British Columbia), a founding donor and board member of the Canada India Center of Excellence, Carleton University, the Vice Chair of the Vancouver Police Board; British Columbia’s representative on the Royal Canadian Mounted Police Commissioner’s Advisory Committee on Diversity; and founder of the Dhahan Prize for Punjabi Literature.
+Dhahan is a founding collaborator, Board member and Chairperson for IC-IMPACTS Ltd. (the India-Canada Centre for Innovative Multidisciplinary Partnerships to Accelerate Community Transformation and Sustainability, University of British Columbia), a founding donor and board member of the Canada-India Centre for Excellence (CICE) (at Carleton University), Carleton University, the Vice Chair of the Vancouver Police Board; British Columbia’s representative on the Royal Canadian Mounted Police Commissioner’s Advisory Committee on Diversity; and founder of the Dhahan Prize for Punjabi Literature.

 Mr. Ajit S. Thandi